A new approach to Kazhdan-Lusztig theory of type B via quantum symmetric pairs: An overview of Part 2

-The infinite-rank version of the other quantum symmetric pairs $(\U, \cun)$ and its $\jmath$-canonical basis theory is used to solve a variant of the BGG category $\mc O$ of $\osp(2m+1|2n)$-modules, now of {\em half-}integer weights; see Section~\ref{sec:BGGj}.
+The infinite-rank version of the other quantum symmetric pairs $(\U, \Uj)$ and its $\jmath$-canonical basis theory is used to solve a variant of the BGG category $\mc O$ of $\osp(2m+1|2n)$-modules, now of {\em half-}integer weights; see Chapter~\ref{sec:BGGj}.

-\subsection{Some future works}
+\section{Some future works}